marcus-crane/utf9k/src/content/blog/2024-12-01 Beeminder Lessons Year One.md

 This is definitely one that I don't do enough.
 Look at your goals and celebrate how far you've come!

 As you get further into Beeminder, you can start to glaze over graphs.
-My movie graph says that I crossed a whopping 80 movies off my backlog but admittedly, when I look at it, I don't really psyche myself up about it.
+My movie graph says that I crossed a whopping 80 movies off my backlog but admittedly, when I look at it, I don't really psych myself up about it.

 The whole point of beeminding at all is to make progress in the things you care about so it's important to stop and appreciate that progress or else you'll just be running forever, never arriving at your destination.